atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

 ```

 * This will run some basic smoke tests against the deployed release.
 * If any of these tests fail, it is likely that the deployment was not successful.
-Please check the status of the deployed resources for any obvious errors that may have caused the failure.
+Check the status of the deployed resources for any obvious errors that may have caused the failure.

 ## 9. Complete product setup